asheren/asheren.github.io/_posts/blog/2017-02-05-hack-your-workday-p2.md

   - Read at least 5 more PRs every week than I currently am
   - Make comments on at least half of the PRs I read
   - Determine what constructive feedback looks like via asking teammates, reading blog posts, etc.

+Finally, show these new, beautiful, wonderful goals to a few people.
+You need some allies to help keep you accountable and motivated.
+Show these learning goals to a friend, a manager, a peer, etc. and ask if they'd be okay with you checking in with them about it every ince in a while.